-- Van Praagh has defined four subtypes of persistent truncus arteriosus:
+Van Praagh has defined four subtypes of persistent truncus arteriosus:

-- Type A1 which consists of a single arterial trunk originating from a common semilunar valve and immediate bifurcation into ascending aorta and pulmonary artery.
+- Type A1 consists of a single arterial trunk originating from a common semilunar valve and immediate bifurcation into ascending aorta and pulmonary artery.

-- Type A2 which is characterized by both a right and left pulmonary artery that originate from the posterior aspect of the common truncus arteriosus.
+- Type A2 is characterized by both a right and left pulmonary artery that originate from the posterior aspect of the common truncus arteriosus.